 In August 2017, the Company issued an aggregate of 4,312,500 shares of Class B Common Stock to the sponsor in exchange for a capital contribution of \$25,000.
 In February 2018 our Sponsor forfeited 431,250 founder shares, resulting in a decrease in the total number of founder shares from 4,312,500 to 3,881,250.
 The foregoing issuances were made pursuant to the exemption from registration contained in section 4(a)(2) of the Securities Act, as amended (the "Securities Act").
 In June 2018, the Sponsor forfeited 267,300 founder shares and the anchor investor purchased 267,300 founder shares for an aggregate purchase price of \$1,980.
 The Sponsor and the anchor investor purchased an aggregate of 7,760,000 Private Placement Warrants at a price of \$1.00 per warrant in a private placement that occurred simultaneously with the closing of the Initial Public Offering.
 Each Private Placement Warrant is exercisable to purchase one Class A share at \$11.50 per share.
-The Private Placement Warrants are identical to the Public Warrants underlying the Units sold in the Initial Public Offering, except that the Private Placement Warrants are identical to certain limited exceptions.
-Additionally, the Private Placement Warrants will be non-redeemable so long as they are held by the initial purchasers or such purchasers' permitted transferees.
-If the Private Placement Warrants will be redeemable so long as they are held by the Private Placement Warrants will be redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.
+The Private Placement Warrants are identical to the Public Warrants underlying the Units sold in the Initial Public Offering, except that the Private Placement Warrants and the Class A common stock issuable upon exercise of the Private Placement Warrants will not be transferable, assignable or salable until 30 days after the completion of a Business Combination, subject to certain limited exceptions.
+Additionally, the Private Placement Warrants will be non-redeemable so long as they are held by the initial purchasers or such purchasers' permitted transferes.
+If the Private Placement Warrants will be redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.
 The Sponsor and the Company's officers and directors have agreed, subject to limited exceptions, not to transfer, assign or sell any of their Private Placement Warrants until 30 days after the completion of the Initial Business Combination.
-The sale of the Private Placement Warrants was made pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
+The sale of the Private Placement Warrants was made pursuant to the exemption from registration contained in Section 4(a)(2) of the S